Formal Table Setting

 But you don’t have to limit yourself to white or damask.
 Whatever tablecloth you choose should compliment the china and other table linens, not compete with them.
 Bold colors are fine, if they’re supported by the rest of the table aesthetic.
 Patterns can be great, as long as they’re not competing with the dishes or centerpieces.

+And you don’t have to use a tablecloth at all.
 Use placemats alone if you don’t want to cover the entire table.
 Like the tablecloth, the placements should complement, not compete with, the rest of the table setting.
 When using both placemats and a tablecloth, be sure the color, texture and weight of the two is harmonious or contrasts successfully.
 For example, use a medium weight linen in complementary colors for both OR layer a delicate linen placement over a heavier damask tablecloth.

 Clean, crisp cloth napkins